How to choose the right Alaska cruise itinerary

 Ships and price

-The Quantum Class ships (Quantum and Ovation of the Seas) are newer ships, and offer much more to see, eat, and do onboard.
+The Quantum Class ships (Anthem and Ovation of the Seas) are newer ships, and offer much more to see, eat, and do onboard.
 They are also priced higher since you are sailing on one of Royal Caribbean's newer cruise ships.

 It is important to note that the Quantum Class ships have two indoor pools, one for adults and one for all ages.
 The other ships only have an indoor pool for adults.